-Professors Jeff Anderson, Paul Armes, Don Ashley, David L. Bishop, Glyndle Feagin, J.M.
-Givens, Jr., David Howle, Lewis Lee, Gary Manning, Carolyn Ratcliffe, Glenn Simmons, Jeff Tillman
+Professors Jeff Anderson, Paul Armes, Don Ashley, David L. Bishop, Ben Craver, Glyndle Feagin, J.M.
+Givens, Jr., David Howle, Brent Schlittenhart, Glenn Simmons, Jeff Tillman

-Associate Professors Ben Craver, Tom Fisher, David Maltsberger, Gary Mitchell, Brent Schlittenhart, Richard Shaw
+Associate Professors Michael A. Dain, Jerry Faught II, Tom Fisher, Clinton Lowin, David Maltsberger, Gary Mitchell, Richard Shaw

 In keeping with the mission of the University, the purposes of the School of Religion and Philosophy are to provide education in religion and philosophy for all students; to provide theological education and training for students interested in ministry; and to provide services to persons, churches, and denominational entities.

 The School of Religion and Philosophy offers majors in religion, religious education, intercultural missions, composite religion, double majors in religion and religious education, Christian ministry, and recreation and camp management.
 Within these degree programs there are a number of specializations in theological and ministry studies.

 The minors in Christian Leadership, religion, and religious education are designed for persons desiring preparation in volunteer leadership positions in the local church and for persons entering other fields who are also deeply committed Christians.